WardPearce/backblaze/README.md

 ##### Version 0.1.0 is NOT backwards compatibility with anything below that version.

-#### Simple asynchronous wrapper for Backblaze B2 with 100% coverage.

 ## Install
 Install git and run ``pip3 install git+https://github.com/WardPearce/aiob2.git``